 I have worked in higher education for 17+ years in a variety of functions: orientation, residence life, housing operations, conduct and assessment.
 I’ve worked at medium public institutions, small privates, and medium-sized private colleges.
 I’ve also consulted with housing technology firms, most recently RoomSync, incorporating a practitioner perspective for customer service and consulted for associations to develop courses for educators to create learning outcome-based training curriculum.
 I have consulted for colleges and universities, serving as a subject matter expert in curriculum design in professional and paraprofessional training, fostering exceptional leadership skills through value, communication, and emotional intelligence, and providing benchmark data as an external reviewer.
 I defended my dissertation at Northeastern University, focusing my studies on organizational leadership and my dissertation on the lived experiences of queer senior student affairs officers.

-I've served as an adjunct Associate Faculty member, teaching Adult Development and an introductory course encouraging students to find their personal motivations in their educational journey (Personal Dimensions of Education).
-In addition to my role as an administrator, I also serve as Assistant Professor of LGBT Studies at Hobart and William Smith, instructing one section of Introduction to LGBTQ Studies in addition to instructing the Personal Empowerment courses.
+I've served as an adjunct faculty member, teaching Adult Development, Introduction to Communication, and an introductory course encouraging students to find their personal motivations in their educational journey (Personal Dimensions of Education).
+In addition to my role as an administrator, I held a courtesy appointment as Assistant Professor of LGBT Studies at Hobart and William Smith, instructing one section of Introduction to LGBTQ Studies in addition to instructing the Personal Empowerment courses.
+I also serve as an Adjunct Instructor of Communication Studies at Keuka College.
 In addition to my Doctor of Education degree, I have my bachelor’s degree in English and master’s in social sciences with a concentration in student affairs and diversity.
 I completed my master’s project researching how LGB individuals courted their partners and why they were comfortable using that particular forum.

 What some organizers and participants have to share: